-Salem rosemary grows upright, allowing it to work as both a hedge and an ornament.
-It typically grows 1–3 feet tall with a 1–3 feet spread.
+Salem rosemary grows upright, allowing it to work as a hedge and an ornament.
+It typically grows 1–3 feet tall with a 1–3 foot spread.
 This variety needs direct sunlight exposure and moderate moisture levels.

 10. Spice Island Rosemary

 Spice island rosemary is a great topiary choice.
-It grows to be between 2–3 feet tall.
-What makes spice island rosemary so great is that it is easy to trim to fit the shape of your specific topiary garden.
-This rosemary type has a very intense flavor, so only use it sparingly in meals.
+It grows 2–3 feet tall.
+What makes spice island rosemary so great is that it is easy to trim to fit the shape of your topiary garden.
+This rosemary has a very intense flavor, so only use it sparingly in meals.

 11. Taurentius Rosemary

-Taurentius rosemary is often used for cooking purposes because it has a high heat and salt tolerance.
-This makes it delicious to pair with fresh meals and treats.
+Taurentius rosemary is often used for cooking because it has a high heat and salt tolerance.
+This makes it delicious to pair with fresh meals and appetizers.

 12. Tuscan Blue Rosemary